 Typically, faulty cybernetics cease functioning or function at an extremely low level, barely able to fulfill its original purpose.
 Often, it has been reported that they interfere with other installed cybernetics or the user's body to the point that they actually do more damage than good.
 Widely reported symptoms include physical weakness and an inability to focus coherently, particularly when engaged in complicated activities such as the handling of delicate tools or use of electronic equipment.
 There have even been reports of the user suffering physical harm, brain damage, or even death as the direct or indirect result of a faulty cybernetic.
 Lastly, and in the minds of some, most importantly, faulty cybernetics take up space that could be used by functioning units.

-In the event that a cybernetic is confirmed as malfunctioning, it is heavily recommended by specialists in the field that the faulty cybernetic be removed by a qualified professional as soon as possible, as there is little reason to keep it installed beyond the sentimental — and every reason to replace or remove it.
+In the event that a cybernetic is confirmed as malfunctioning, it is heavily recommended by specialists in the field that the faulty cybernetic be removed by a qualified professional as soon as possible, as there is little reason to keep it installed beyond the sentimental.